chandlerc/blog/content/slides/2026-memory-safety-deep-3/35_thread.md

 ---

-## Comparison to Rust
+## `shared` references are similar to Rust's `&`

-- 🦀 Rust uses shared references (`&`) with similar semantics to Carbon's `shared`
 - Deeply immutable until you reach something with interior mutability
 - 🦀 Rust: getting that `&` reference to share across threads uses a shared borrow
 - Carbon: gets a similar result with the sharing safety effect

+---

+## Differences from Rust

-- Main difference is in the interior mutability
+- Approach to interior mutability
   - 🦀 Rust: a mutex contains the guarded data
   - Carbon: a mutex guards other variables

-{{% note %}}

-Rust uses shared references pervasively, while Carbon just uses them when sharing across threads.

-{{% /note %}}
+- Use of shared references
+  - 🦀 Rust: pervasive
+  - Carbon: only when sharing across threads
+- Carbon doesn't mark types with `send` or `sync`
+  - Can always make a `shared` reference to an object
+  - Methods _opt-in_ to working on a `shared` reference

 ---